relloyd/halfpipe/README.md

 Building the core `hp` binary is simple as only relies on native Go libraries.

-For Oracle and ODBC connectivity you'll need to have the Oracle instantclient and ODBC drivers locally, as well as export your DY_LD_LIBRARY_PATH (macOS) or LD_LIBRARY_PATH (linux) so the C linker can find the right shared objects:
+For Oracle and ODBC connectivity, you'll need to have the Oracle instantclient (including SDK with header files) and ODBC drivers locally, as well as to export DY_LD_LIBRARY_PATH (macOS) or LD_LIBRARY_PATH (linux) so the C linker can find the right shared objects:

 ```bash
 # Build the core `hp` binary...